ronaldb4/tesan/README.md

 #### Note: Execution Environment and Locally Installed Packages

-All model executions were performed within PyCharm with the following packages installed (not all are used by this project):
+All model executions were performed within PyCharm with the following packages installed (not all are necessarily used by this project, but all are listed due to potential dependency chains):

 |Package              |Version|
 |---------------------|--------|